aica-technology/package-template/README.md

 numpy = "1.0.0"
 ```

-## Using your collection or package
+## Using your package

-After you have built and tagged your collection or single package as a docker image, you can use it in your application.
+After you have built and tagged your package as a docker image, you can use it in your application.
 See the
 [AICA documentation](https://docs.aica.tech/docs/getting-started/installation-and-launch#configuring-the-aica-system-image)
 for more details.